 Moving to OpenStack from VMware can significantly reduce the TCO associated with an initial roll-out and ongoing maintenance of your cloud infrastructure.
 OpenStack vs VMware economic analysis shows that under certain circumstances, it is possible to bring the costs down by an entire order of magnitude.
 This requires choosing an OpenStack distribution which can be maintained economically.
 An example of such distribution is Canonical’s Charmed OpenStack.

-We have recently published a webinar and a whitepaper where we presented outcomes of our analysis around cost savings resulting from the migration from VMware to OpenStack.
+We have recently published a webinar where we presented outcomes of our analysis around cost savings resulting from the migration from VMware to OpenStack.
 You can refer to those materials or, you can just read through this blog to capture the most important information.
 So let’s start with highlighting OpenStack vs VMware’s differences and elaborate more on how they influence the costs associated with both.

 OpenStack vs VMware: Economics comparison

 VMware provides its virtualisation platform under vRealize Suite.
 The entire platform is proprietary-source and owned by VMware. vRealize is designed to run on a special purpose hardware, such as blade servers and storage arrays.
 Its architecture is centralised, meaning that control services run on their own dedicated nodes while compute, network and storage resources are provided independently by other nodes.
 VMware vRealize Suite is available in three different variants, allowing access to certain services only to those users who are willing to pay more.